callmeracle/caRBP-Pred/README.md

-# caRBPPred
+# caRBP-Pred
-Predicting chromatin-associated RNA-binding proteins from short sequencing using deep learning
+Deep Learning-based Prediction of Chromatin-Associated RNA-Binding Proteins Using Short Peptide Sequences

-Authors: Qiang Sun, Feng Yang, Xiaona Chen, Hao Sun, Huating Wang
+Authors: Qiang Sun, Feng Yang, Hao Sun, Xiaona Chen, Huating Wang

-caRBPPred is written in python3 for GUN Linux/Unix platforms.
+caRBP-Pred is written in python3 for GUN Linux/Unix platforms.
 The training script various_agorithms.py depends on the tensorflow=2.8.0

 To predict the potential caRBPs, users just download the prediction_with_sliding_window.py, positive_peptide.csv, and negative_peptide.csv files, and use the following command: